SantaLMP05/Daily-Report/README.md

  - Refactored focus management:
    - Removed all RawKeyboardListener usage.
    - Introduced FocusTraversalGroup for structured focus navigation using the Tab key.
+ - Code has been shared in the group.

 ![image](https://github.com/user-attachments/assets/cbd9868b-2837-4aa1-be25-dc770ebc12f6)